 Currently, the Division of Medical Assistance and the Division of Mental Health, Developmental Disabilities and Substance Abuse Services are jointly responsible for monitoring the Local Management Entities-Managed Care Organizations.
 Each LME-MCO submits data to DMH/DD/SAS on a quarterly basis that measures timely access to services, based on the urgency of the need (emergent, urgent or routine).
-The Intradepartmental Monitoring Team (IMT), which consists of staff from DMH/DD/SAS and DMA meets quarterly with each LME-MCO to review various performance indicators, including access to care.
 Any future plans that will be offered through the federal exchange will be monitored by DMH/DD/SAS.